 - Prisoner safety

 To get this kind of information, you must do a driving history search.

 Have you ever needed to find criminal records?
 How hard was it?
-Did you search online or did you have to make a phone call to the local courthouse? was the information you recieved correct?
+Did you search online or did you have to make a phone call to the local courthouse?
+Was the information you received correct?
 There are many reasons that folks search for criminal records and backgrounds, and your comments may help other people.